 Permitting large projects under the Clean Water Act in the age of ever changing regulations and policies requires more than a command of the law, politics, economics, and environmental aspects.
 It requires dogged determination.

 – Andrea P. Gray

-Andrea Gray has a decade of experience as an environmental consultant for large-impact Clean Water Act permitting projects including drinking water reservoirs.
+Andrea Gray has 15 years of experience as an environmental consultant for large-impact Clean Water Act permitting projects including drinking water reservoirs.
 Her experience includes:

-NRCS dam in Carroll County, Georgia that will be expanded into the 643-acre Indian Creek Reservoir
+NRCS dam in Carroll County, Georgia that will be expanded into the 401-acre Indian Creek Reservoir

 She has worked on the following public water supply projects: Yahoola Creek Reservoir expansion (City of Dahlonega), Bear Creek Reservoir (South Fulton Municipal Regional Water Authority), Glades Reservoir (Hall County), Indian Creek Reservoir (Carroll County Water Authority), Bear Creek Reservoir (Newton County), and the Beech Creek Reservoir (Haralson County Water & Sewer Authority).